garychou/postindustrial/docs/teach-the-1k/workshop/README.md

 The best way we have figured out how to teach these two skills is through something we call the $1K Challenge, which we first developed at the School of Visual Arts’ MFA in Interaction Design program.
 In 2018, we framed the $1K Challenge to our students at SVA as:

-> "Design, launch and complete a crowdfunding campaign that benefits a community and raises at least $1,000 from 50 different backers."
+<Quote1 cite="$1K Challenge" url="https://docs.google.com/document/d/19Zlq4nQ5BgR-dkOKGqLua7fLkblcLksCNeHnJPkQlvQ/edit" reference="Entrepreneurial Design, 2018">Design, launch and complete a crowdfunding campaign that benefits a community you’ve worked with over the course of the semester.
+The campaign should raise at least $1,000 from 50 different backers.</Quote1>

 <ImageCaption
  :url="[